pcaston/OpenPeerPower.github.io/source/_integrations/mobile_app.markdown

 ha_domain: mobile_app
 ---

-The Mobile App integration allows Home Assistant mobile apps to easily integrate with Home Assistant.
+The Mobile App integration allows Open Peer Power mobile apps to easily integrate with Open Peer Power.

-If you are planning to use a mobile application that integrates with Home Assistant, we recommend that you keep this integration enabled.
+If you are planning to use a mobile application that integrates with Open Peer Power, we recommend that you keep this integration enabled.

 If you are a mobile app developer, see the [developer documentation](https://developers.home-assistant.io/docs/en/app_integration_index.html) for instructions on how to build your app on top of the mobile app component.